josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 If this is your very first time using SvelteKit, feel free to choose the "SvelteKit demo app" option instead, poke around a bit to get a sense of how things work, then come back.
 It's a good intro, but it comes with several files and styles that would be a lot to undo as a starter.
 </SideNote>

 The setup tool will also ask for your preferences on TypeScript, ESlint, and Prettier.
 For simplicity's sake, I won't use TypeScript, but you're welcome to if you like.
+(Svelte works quite well with it.)

 Once you've made your choices, after a moment of installation, you should see `Your project is ready!` appear in your terminal, along with next steps and helpful links:

 !['Your project is ready!' message appears in the terminal, along with confirmation of the options we've chosen and helpful links to get started.](/images/post_images/sveltekit-installation-confirmation.png)

 At this point, let's open up the project in [VS Code](https://code.visualstudio.com/) (or your text editor of choice).
-Then, in the terminal, install the dependencies, and then run the dev server:
+Then in the terminal, install the dependencies, and then run the dev server:

 ```bash
 npm install